-- Conducts environmental compliance monitoring to confirm that the terms of the EnvPP and other project related permits, authorizations, licences, approvals, regulations and guidelines are followed. - Participates in orientation of environmental requirements to the contractor(s), their staff and Manitoba Hydro personnel. - Works with the contractor to confirm regulatory compliance and implementation of the EnvPP. - Applies for the Project work permit with support from the Environmental Licensing and Protection Department and consults with Environmental Licensing and Protection if changes are required. - Obtains any other required permits or approvals from Manitoba Conservation and Water Stewardship. - · Conducts daily construction-site inspections and maintains a record of all activities. - Documents any construction-site issues or mitigation measures required to address unanticipated effects. - Reports environmental incidents immediately to the Resident Manager or delegate. - Submits and reviews inspection reports with the Resident Manager or delegate. - Provides direction to the Wastewater Treatment Plant Operator with respect to regulatory compliance. - · Liaises with local Manitoba Conservation and Water Stewardship personnel. - Confirms that construction activities cease at a particular location if heritage resources (or human remains) are discovered and contacts the Resident Manager or delegate. - Prepares reports on EnvPP compliance for regulators. - Attends the MAC meeting to relay information pertaining to the EnvPP. - Conducts a final inspection of any rehabilitated sites with the Resident Manager or delegate, contractor and the regional Natural Resources Officer (Manitoba Conservation and Water Stewardship).
+- Conducts environmental compliance monitoring to confirm that the terms of the EnvPP and other project related permits, authorizations, licences, approvals, regulations and guidelines are followed. - Participates in orientation of environmental requirements to the contractor(s), their staff and Manitoba Hydro personnel. - · Works with the contractor to confirm regulatory compliance and implementation of the EnvPP. - Applies for the Project work permit with support from the Environmental Licensing and Protection Department and consults with Environmental Licensing and Protection if changes are required. - Obtains any other required permits or approvals from Manitoba Conservation and Water Stewardship. - · Conducts daily construction-site inspections and maintains a record of all activities. - Documents any construction-site issues or mitigation measures required to address unanticipated effects. - Reports environmental incidents immediately to the Resident Manager or delegate. - Submits and reviews inspection reports with the Resident Manager or delegate. - Confirm, with support from Manitoba Hydro engineering staff, erosion control measures are implemented as outlined in the erosion and sediment control section of the Tender Technical Specifications Provides direction to the Wastewater Treatment Plant Operator with respect to regulatory compliance. - Liaises with local Manitoba Conservation and Water Stewardship personnel. - Confirms that construction activities cease at a particular location if heritage resources (or human remains) are discovered and contacts the Resident Manager or delegate. - Prepares reports on EnvPP compliance for regulators. - Attends the Monitoring Advisory Committee (MAC) meeting to relay information pertaining to the Environmental Protection Plan.

+Conducts a final inspection of any rehabilitated sites with the Resident Manager or delegate, contractor and the regional Natural Resources Officer (Manitoba Conservation and Water Stewardship).